Taming the Garden: Critical response

 Claire Armitstead said, "Taming the Garden is far from a balanced two-minute news report; it stands at the junction of documentary and myth".

 Awards and nominations

 It was nominated for the World Cinema Documentary Competition at the 2021 Sundance Film Festival.
 It was nominated for the 34th European Film Awards.
 It was nominated for the Audience Award, Insights at the 2021 Vancouver International Film Festival.
 It won in the international DOCU/WORLD Competition at DocuDays UA International Documentary Human Rights Film Festival.

 Salomé Jashi

 Salomé Jashi was born in 1981, in Tbilisi, Georgia.
-She was graduated from Tbilisi State University and the Caucasian School of Journalism and Media Management at Georgian Institute of Public Affairs.
+She graduated from Tbilisi State University and the Caucasian School of Journalism and Media Management at Georgian Institute of Public Affairs.
 Later working as a reporter for a few years.
 In 2005, she received a scholarship from British Council, to study documentary filmmaking, at Royal Holloway, University of London.